prometheus/node_exporter/README.md

 cases `0` will provide the most complete set.
 For more information see [`man 2 perf_event_open`](http://man7.org/linux/man-pages/man2/perf_event_open.2.html).

+By default, the perf collector will only collect metrics of the CPUs that `node_exporter` can run on.
+If this is insufficient (e.g. if you run `node_exporter` with its CPU affinity set to specific CPUs) You can specify a list of alternate CPUs by using the `--collector.perf.cpus` flag.
+For example, to collect metrics on CPUs 2-6, you would specify: `--collector.perf --collector.perf.cpus=2-6`.

 Name     | Description | OS
 ---------|-------------|----
 buddyinfo | Exposes statistics of memory fragments as reported by /proc/buddyinfo. | Linux